ginevraterenghi/DDD-2025-GroupX/README.md

 - Who is/are the sources/creators of your data?

 ### Data Organisation
 - Have you combined data from different sources?
-How did you merge them?</li>
+How did you merge them?
-- What columns are more relevant for your project?</li>
+- What columns are more relevant for your project?
-- Have you used any AI-based tool to understand or manipulate your data? if yes, what and how?</li>
+- Have you used any AI-based tool to understand or manipulate your data? if yes, what and how?